carerix/Cx-WP-Plugin/README.md

 ### Jobalert Step 1: Preparation in Carerix
 Follow the steps in the following help article:
-1. Follow the steps in the following help article: [Helpdeks: Job alert](https://help.carerix.com/en/articles/1954170)
+1. Follow the steps in the following help article: [Job alert](https://help.carerix.com/en/articles/1954170)
 2. Make sure these email template are installed
 * `web-subscribe` (“Vacancy subscription confirmation / Vacature abonnement bevestiging”)
 * `jobalert` (The daily/weekly mailing it self)